ClawCodes/MSD/CS6012/Week1/day2/Lab2/questions.md

    * Based on several runs the average uncertainty is +/-79 nanoseconds

 5. How long does it take to compute the square root of the numbers 1 through 10?
-   * Experiment07: It ranges from 20000-80000 nanoseconds
+   * Experiment07: ranged from 20000-80000 nanoseconds
    * Experiment08: ranged from 48-64 nanoseconds

 6. Estimate the precision of your answer above (+/- how many nanoseconds?)
-   * Experiment07: The precision of experiment 7 is poor as it's ~+/-30000 nanoseconds
+   * Experiment07: The precision of experiment 7 is poor as it's +/-30000 nanoseconds
-   * Experiment08: The precision of experiment 8 is better as it's ~+/-8 nanoseconds
+   * Experiment08: The precision of experiment 8 is better as it's +/-8 nanoseconds

 7. If you repeat the square root test 100x as many times, does the precision improve?
    * Yes, it consistently completed in 3 nanoseconds

 8. How could you improve the results (get a more accurate estimate of elapsed time)?
    * You could run the experiment over a range of different times to loop.
-This will allow us to average over different iteration sizes.
+This will allow us to average over different iteration sizes, thus providing a more general estimation of the time of execution.